OpsHubProduct/OpsHub-Docs-Validation-Space/docs/getting-started/installation.md

 <div align="center"><img src="../assets/Installer_Image_8b.png" alt="Installer Image 8b"></div>

 * Setup Shortcuts: It will add the application to the Windows program list if the operating system is Windows and will add the application to the Linux program list if the operating system is Linux.
-It will also create the OpsHub Integration Manager launcher.
+It will also create the <code class="expression">space.vars.SITENAME</code> launcher.

 <div align="center"><img src="../assets/Installer_Image_9Seta.png" alt="Installer Image 9Seta"></div>